 Answer: We normally have 30 to 45 dogs in attendance for daycare.
-During peak daycare hours (9:30 to 12:30) we typically have five staff members on site.
+During peak daycare hours (9:30 to 12:30) we typically have five to six staff members on site.
 I’m told this is the best staff to dog ratio of any licensed daycare facility in the area.

 4. Question: Is the daycare licensed and inspected?

 Answer: All licensed doggy daycares in Beverly are inspected annually by Beverly Animal Control.
 See below for our most recent proof of inspection.

 5. Question: Do you offer pickup and/or drop-off services and if so, do you run background checks on the staff members who will have access to my home?

 Answer: Yes, we offer both pickup and drop-off services.
 Dingo’s is registered with iCori and all drivers are background checked.

 7. Question: What vaccinations do you require?
 How do you ensure client vaccinations remain up-to-date?